Written by our personal injury lawyers in Charlottesville

 The railroad usually gets you examined.
 If you do not agree with their doctor, you can seek out your own doctor for another opinion.
 You have the right to choose which doctor treats you.
 Make sure you tell your doctor how you were injured on the railroad.
 If you are going to miss time from work, you should apply for Railroad Retirement Board benefits.
 You can get the forms from the Railroad Retirement Board, your union representative, or one of our personal injury lawyers in Charlottesville.
 You can go to www.rrb.gov for forms.

 Once you are through this preliminary stage, and if you have determined your railroad injury is serious enough to make a claim, you can proceed in several ways.

-1. You can talk with an experienced railroad injury lawyer at Wilson & Hajek law firm, get advice with no obligation, then decide how you want to proceed.
+1. You can talk with one of our personal injury lawyers in Charlottesville and get advice with no obligation, then decide how you want to proceed.

 2. You can deal direct with the claims agent, the railroad’s preference, and take the amount determined by the claims agent to settle your claim.
 That ends your claim against the railroad.